-To illustrate some key points about the existing claims regarding SF networks as adopted in the popular literature and their relationship with scaling degree distributions, we consider an application to the Internet where graphs are meant to model Internet connectivity at the router level.
-For a meaningful explanation of empirically observed network statistics, we must account for network design issues concerned with technology constraints, economic factors, and network performance [Li et al. 04].
+To illustrate some key points about the existing claims regarding SF networks as adopted in the popular literature and their relationship with scaling degree distributions, we consider an application to the Internet where graphs are meant to model Internet connectivity at the router-level.
+For a meaningful explanation of empirically observed network statistics, we must account for network design issues concerned with technology constraints, economic factors, and network performance [59].
 Additionally, we should annotate the nodes and links in connectivity-only graphs with domain-specific information such as router capacity and link bandwidth in such a way that the resulting annotated graphs represent technically realizable and functional networks.

+3.3.1 The SF Internet

-3.3.1.
-The SF Internet.
-Consider the simple toy model of a hierarchical SF network HSFnet shown in Figure 5(a), which has a modular graph constructed according to a particular type of preferential attachment [Ravasz et al. 02] and to which are then preferentially added degree-one end systems, yielding the power law degree sequence shown in Figure 5(e).
-This type of construction has been suggested as a SF model of both the Internet and biology, both of which are highly hierarchical and modular [Barabási et al. 03].
-The resulting graph has all the features listed in Section 3.1 as characteristics of SF networks and is easily visualized and thus convenient for our comparisons.
+Consider the simple toy model of a "hierarchical" SF network HSFnet shown in Figure 5(a), which has a "modular" graph constructed according to a particular type of preferential attachment [78] and to which are then preferentially added degree-one end systems, yielding the power law degree sequence shown in Figure 5(e).
+This type of construction has been suggested as a SF model of both the Internet and biology, both of which are highly hierarchical and modular [17].
+The resulting graph has all the features listed above as characteristic of SF networks and is easily visualized and thus convenient for our comparisons.
 Note that the highest-degree nodes in the tail of the degree sequence in Figure 5(e) correspond to the SF hub nodes in the SF network HSFnet, Figure 5(a).
 This confirms the intuition behind the popular SF view that power law degree sequences imply the existence of SF hubs that are crucial for global connectivity.
-If such features were true for the real Internet, this finding would certainly be startling and profound, as it directly contradicts
+If such features were true for the real Internet, this finding would certainly be startling and profound, as it directly contradicts the Internet's legendary and most clearly understood robustness property, i.e., it's high resilience to router failures [32].